armthethinker/personal-site/projects/elementary.md

    caption2=""
 %}

-{% include p-section.html
-   header="A five part vision"
-   subheader=""
-   content="In order to create a transparent consumer banking application, we created a five part vision that guided our design work."
-%}

 {% include cards.html
    header="A five part vision"
    subheader="In order to create a transparent consumer banking application, we created a five part vision that guided our design work."